xinghua-qu/xinghua-qu.github.io/_pages/about.md

   - /about.html
 ---

-- I am currently an AI scientist at Shanda AI-Lab Singapore working on LLM agents.
+- I curerently lead a team in [Chen Institute](https://www.cheninstitute.org/), working on LLM agents for mental health.
 Before that I served as a research scientist at Bytedance AI-Lab (Singapore) for more than 2 years, working on multimodal LLM and trustworthy AI.
 - Before joining Bytedance, I obtained my PhD degree from the School of Computer Science and Engineering in Nanyang Technological University.

 **Research Interests: LLM Agents, Multimodal LLM, Trustworthy AI**